yashwanthrajadurai/19CS302_Module_1/Ex no_2.md

 ## Program:
 ```
 /*
-Program to write a program to check whether the attendance is PRESENT using simple if statement.
+Program to check whether the attendance is PRESENT using simple if statement.
 Developed by:
 RegisterNumber:
 */